stratself/tswg/README.md

 | ------------------------ | ---------- | --------------------------- |
 | `TS_USERSPACE`           | `false`    | Changed to false by default |
 | `TS_DEBUG_FIREWALL_MODE` | `nftables` | Force use of new nftables instead of auto mode   |

+## Security and other issues

+- Unlike Tailscale's Mullvad exit node, this container does not have `IsJailed` and `IsWireguardOnly` functionality toggled on for traffic restrictions.
+Please control traffic flows using ACL or grants.

+- This image provides a feature akin to [multihop](https://www.procustodibus.com/blog/2022/06/multi-hop-wireguard/#internet-gateway-as-a-spoke), whereby the first hop is controlled at a location that you can host.
+Therefore, the speed is reduced, and can significantly slow down if your VPN endpoint is far away from your tswg instance.

+    ```mermaid
+    graph LR
+      client --> tswg[tswg in us] --> vpn1[vpn in canada]
+      client --> tswg[tswg in us] ---> vpn2[vpn in germany]
+      client --> tswg[tswg in us] ----> vpn3[vpn in japan]
+    ```

+- This image provides an alternative to headscale's current (lack of) [WireGuard only peers](https://github.com/juanfont/headscale/issues/1545) implementation

 ## Alternatives